vg-json-data/sm-json-data/strats.md

 ## Come In With Grapple Jump

-A `comeInWithGrappleJump` exit condition represents that Samus must enter by grapple jumping vertically up through this door, with no horizontal momentum.
+A `comeInWithGrappleJump` entrance condition represents that Samus must enter by grapple jumping vertically up through this door, with no horizontal momentum.

 A `comeWithGrappleJump` object has the following property: